clawpack/doc/doc/fgout.rst

     fgout.nout = 37
     fgout_grids.append(fgout)

-This specifies output on a 201 by 251 grid of equally spaced points on the rectangle `[-115, -70] x [-55, -10]`.
+This specifies output on a 200 by 250 grid of equally spaced points on the rectangle `[-115, -70] x [-55, -10]`.
+(Note that these points are viewed as cell centers of a grid with these edges, so the actual points will be displaced from these edges.
+See :ref:`fgout_registration` below.)

 The output times are equally spaced from `tstart = 0` to `tend = 6*3600` (6 hours).
 There will be 37 total outputs, so one every 10 minutes.

 .. _fgout_format: